kirill-fedyanin/icdm/pages/home.md

       url: '/call_for_workshops'
       description: 'We warmly invite proposals for workshops on current and emerging topics in data mining'
       icon: 'assets/images/icons/icons8-workshop-100.png'

+    - title: 'Call for tutorials'
+      weight: 3
+      url: '/call_for_tutorials'
+      description: 'Tell about new exciting directions of research'
+      icon: 'assets/images/icons/icons8-tuition-100.png'

     - title: 'Registration'
       weight: 4